 The role of AI SDRs should be to augment human capabilities, not replace them outright.
 Machines should do what they are good at—processing, analyzing, and automating the tedious parts of outreach—while humans focus on what they excel at: building relationships, crafting strategy, and creating compelling narratives.
 Unfortunately, most tools miss this mark, resulting in a disjointed and often counterproductive approach.

-Additionally, not all AI SDR tools are created equal.
+Additionally, not all AI sales agents tools are created equal.
 The well-trained Large Language Models (LLMs) and Small Language Models (SLMs) specifically designed for outbound emails can work wonders.
 However, most AI SDR tools on the market are merely ChatGPT prompt wrappers, lacking the sophistication and nuanced understanding needed to truly enhance the SDR function.

 Despite this, I disagree with the notion that all outreach must be human-driven.
 This role is tailor-made for AI—it just hasn't been done right by most tools.
 At Luru, we're taking a different approach.
 We're building AI that performs like your best SDR.
 We are clear about what humans should do and what AI should do.
 As technology advances the what might change.